yaroslaavl/recruiter-application-infrastructure/README.md

 - realm configuration and import files
 - initialization SQL scripts

-## 📌 Infrastructure Setup

-To run the system correctly, create a folder named `infrastructure` at the same level as all microservices.

-Place all infrastructure-related files inside this folder.

 ## 🚀 Setup Order (Important)

 Follow this order to correctly start the system: